 One of the things that made Manuel Antonio so special is the park that sits on the town’s edge.
 To get there in 2003, you had to wade across an estuary and enter through a tiny gate.
 If you stayed in the park too late, the rising tide meant you had to swim!
 Now, there’s a new entrance from the road and a park center.
 What makes it even worse is the huge hotel that has been erected right by the park entrance.
 Nature’s serenity has been disturbed.

 When I was there in 2003, I couldn’t walk five feet without tripping over an animal.
 Monkeys were everywhere, and I saw deer, land crabs, birds, and animals with names I didn’t know.
 Now, I could barely hear the sounds of the monkeys in trees, and I didn’t see one land crab in the park that wasn’t dead.
 The only monkeys I saw were the ones on the beach waiting to be fed by tourists.

 I was there with Jess and Dani from Globetrotter Girls.
-Dani had never been there before but Jess had visited in 2000, and we both commented and lamented on the change.
+Dani had never been there before, but Jess had visited in 2000, and we both lamented the change.
 “We might as well be in America,” she said.
-“This could be Hawaii, California, or Florida”.
+“This could be Hawaii, California, or Florida.”

 Certainly, development has brought many great things to Manuel Antonio.
 The local economy is booming now that there’s a lot more work for locals.
 There’s more money for better roads and infrastructure.
 The water is now clean to drink.
 There are more accommodation options for visitors.
 The pollution and environmental destruction you see in so many beach towns isn’t here yet.
 I can still swim in the water, the park hasn’t been cut down, and the roads aren’t filled with trash.